doobwa/pipeline/README.md

 - `--predictions`: filename for saving predictions for the test data
 - `--log`: filename for writing log data, if it exists

+Any other arguments that are needed should be pulled from `config.json`.

 The predictions file should begin with "predictions" and have a single prediction for each row.
 This file should have the same number of lines as the provided test file.

 ### Scripts that create features